-Table 4-: Estimated share of total earnings reduction through hours associated standard errors.
-40 These differences are negative throughout, and statistically significant for the periods 1986-89 and 1990-98, indicating that those who bunched at the LEL were higherhours, lower-wage workers than those who did not.
-We showed in Section III that bunching at the LEL was almost entirely driven by the responses of part-time workers, but this is not inconsistent: since about 90% of workers around the LEL were part-time, the implication of our results is that higher-hours, lower-wage types among part-time workers were more likely to bunch than lowerhours, higher-wage types.
+Table 5 shows these estimates of mean log hours, along with the differences between them and the associated standard errors.
+These differences are negative throughout, and statistically significant for the periods 1986-89 and 1990-98, indicating that those who bunched at the LEL were higher-hours, lower-wage workers than those who did not.
+We showed in Section 3 that bunching at the LEL was almost entirely driven by the responses of part-time workers, but this is not inconsistent: since about 90% of workers around the LEL were part-time, the implication of our results is that higher-hours, lower-wage types among part-time workers were more likely to bunch than lower-hours, higher-wage types.